jangsoori/moovi/README.md

 - Shows upcoming releases
 - Possibility to add to favourites or watch later list (uses local storage)

+## Todo

+- Work on accessibility
+- Fetch more pages (currently only one)
+- Work on movie details layout

 ## Live

 - Live version available here - [Click](https://moooovi.netlify.app/)